nasa-jpl/stellar/README.md

 ## License

-The scripts and documentation in this project are released under the [Apache 2.0 License](LICENSE).
+The scripts and documentation in this project are released under the [MIT](LICENSE).

 [stellar-example]: https://nasa-jpl.github.io/stellar/example/